Emilio Cavenaghi

-Emilio Cavenaghi, an Italian painter of landscapes and genre pieces, was born in Caravaggio in 1852.
+Emilio Cavenaghi (1852–1876) was an Italian painter of landscapes and genre pieces He was born in Caravaggio.
 He studied under Giuseppe Bertini.
-La Stanza Poldi and The Music Amateur, are two of his best works.
-He also designed many woodcuts for book-illustrations.
+La Stanza Poldi and The Music Amateur are two of his best works.
+Cavenaghi also designed many woodcuts for book-illustrations.
 He painted the decorations and sipario (curtain) of Teatro Manzoni.
-He died at Milan in 1876.
+He died in Milan in 1876.

 He appears to be a sibling to Luigi Cavenaghi (Caravaggio, August 8, 1844 – Milano, December 7, 1918).